If you don’t know what lead nurturing is, or it isn’t going well for you, then you may be missing some important details.

 Set up emails to send automatically when certain actions are taken.
-For example, send automated emails when someone downloads a lead magnet, clicks a link in your email or when they visit a certain page on your website.
+For example, send automated emails when someone downloads a resource (e.g. a lead magnet, white paper, case study, infographic, industry report), signs up for a webinar, clicks a link in your email or when they visit a certain page on your website.
 Remember: your goal here is to deliver the right message to the right person, at the right time.

 If you are not nurturing your leads, you’re leaving a lot of money on the table.
-If you are already nurturing your leads, but it is not working, it may be because you are not following practices that are known to work, or you didn’t pay enough attention to the quality of the content you are sending out.
+If nurturing your leads is already part of your workflow and sales process, but it is not working, it may be because you are not following practices that are known to work (such as lead scoring and qualification).
+It could also imply that you didn’t pay enough attention to the quality of the content you are sending out.

 So let’s take a look at how to achieve success with lead nurturing campaigns.

 Lead nurturing: Structuring a nurturing marketing campaign through email

 Now that you’ve seen the value of lead nurturing through content marketing campaigns, it’s time to dive into the steps it takes to create an effective email marketing nurture campaign.

 Where are your email leads in the funnel?